bitwalker/distillery/docs/guides/systemd.md

     service, you may need to set `RemainAfterExit=yes`.
 This will disable automatic restart in the case of failure though, so you should avoid doing this unless it is your only option (or desired behavior)

+If you'd like your app to start automatically when the server starts (useful in case the server is rebooted).
+You'll need to run `systemctl enable myapp.service`.

 For more information about Distillery and systemd, the following links may be useful (though possibly outdated):